markahesketh/ansible-role-wp-cli/README.md

 Role Variables
 --------------

-All available variables are listed below.
+All available variables and default values are listed below.
 You may override these in your Playbook, `group_vars`, command line etc.

 ```yml
 wp_cli_phar_url: https://raw.github.com/wp-cli/builds/gh-pages/phar/wp-cli.phar